bradymholt/jsh/README.md

     echo("Goodbye!")
     ```

-    _Note: The above shebang includes 2 arguments which will not work in some enviroments like Linux.
+    _Note: The above shebang includes multiple arguments which will not work in some enviroments (including older versions of Linux).
 See [this post](https://github.com/TypeStrong/ts-node/issues/639#issuecomment-885817246) for a workaround._
   1. Run it: `chmod +x ./myscript.ts && ./myscript.ts`

 ## GitHub Actions